Yaremchuk: Matchless World of Beauty

-Yaremchuk: Matchless World of Beauty is a Ukrainian documentary film directed by Artem Hryhoryan and produced by Mariya Yaremchuk and Maksym Serdyuk about the popular Ukrainian singer Nazariy Yaremchuk.
+Yaremchuk: Matchless World of Beauty is a 2024 Ukrainian documentary film directed by Artem Hryhoryan and produced by Mariya Yaremchuk and Maksym Serdyuk.
+The film is about the Ukrainian singer Nazariy Yaremchuk.

-The documentary biographical drama portrays the story of Ukraine's first pop star, Nazariy Yaremchuk.

-His victory at the "Song-71" contest with "Chervona Ruta", his creative journey with VIA "Smerichka", the death of Volodymyr Ivasyuk, tours across various continents, and performances in Chornobyl—through the memories of loved ones, personal diaries, and exclusive newsreels, the film narrates his life and path to international fame.
+The film narrates Yaremchuk's life and path to international fame, from winning at the "Song-71" contest with "Chervona Ruta" to his creative journey with VIA "Smerichka", to the death of Volodymyr Ivasyuk, to performances in Chornobyl.
+It includes testimonies from his friends and family, personal diaries, and extracts from newsreels.

-The film premiered on June 23, 2024, at the audience-oriented film festival "Mykolaichuk OPEN" in Chernivtsi, where Yaremchuk: Matchless World of Beauty was the closing film.
+The film premiered on June 23, 2024, at the film festival "Mykolaichuk OPEN" in Chernivtsi, as the closing film.
 The film was released in Ukrainian theaters on August 8, 2024.
 Over its opening weekend, it grossed ₴1.9 million.
 Total box office earnings exceeded ₴15.2 million (data from FILM.UA Distribution).

 The film was produced by "KNIFE!
 Films."
 Theatrical distribution in Ukraine was handled by "FILM.UA Distribution".

 Starting September 11, 2024, the film was available on Netflix, and from September 12, 2024, on Kyivstar TV.

 During its first weekend on Netflix, the documentary Yaremchuk: Matchless World of Beauty ranked among the top three most popular films among Ukrainian users.